moraneus/MonAmI/experiments/README.md

     5. `result-nfer-scala` is the output file that stores the results.
     6. `run-nfer-scala` is the bash script that runs nfer Scala in different modes.
 4. Running `run-nfer-scala`:
-    1. From the root directory of MonAmI you installed, CD to the `experiments\nfer_scala` folder.
+    1. From the root directory of MonAmI you installed, CD to the `experiments/nfer_scala` folder.
     2. chmod +x `run-nfer-scala`
     3. chmod +x `nfer`
     4. `./run-nfer-scala`
-5. Result file will create in the same directory (`experiments\nfer_scala`) in a file called `result-nfer-scala`.
+5. Results are written to the file `result-nfer-scala`.

 ## Running nfer C version experiments
 1. To run nfer C version, we used the python [nferModule](https://pypi.org/project/NferModule/) (`pip install NferModule`).